A First-Order Electroweak Phase Transition from Varying Yukawas: Effect of fermionic masses on the EWPT

 In our approach of varying Yukawas, these problems are alleviated.
 We are interested in models where the variation of the Yukawa couplings is due to the VEV of a flavon field, coupled to the Higgs, whose VEV therefore also varies during the EWPT.
 If the Yukawa couplings decrease with the Higgs background value $\phi$, the SM fermions can be massless both in the symmetric phase, at $\phi=0$, as well as at $\phi \sim v$ due to the falling couplings, but be massive somewhere in between, i.e in the region $0 < \phi < v$.
 This raises the potential in this area and can therefore create a barrier.
 The quantitative size of this effect is encoded in the effective potential which we shall study below.

 We stress that this does not mean that the Yukawa couplings are controlled solely by the Higgs field, i.e. the Higgs need not itself be the flavon (such a scenario is strongly constrained by various Higgs and flavour measurements, see~\cite{Giudice:2008uua,Babu:1999me,Bauer:2015fxa,Bauer:2015kzy}).
 The variation of the Yukawas is related to the variation of the Higgs VEV during the EWPT (during which the flavon VEV may also change) but the Yukawas today do not depend on the Higgs VEV $v=246$ GeV nor are the Higgs-fermion couplings sizeably affected.
-Model-dependent implementations will be presented elsewhere~\cite{dynamicalyukawas,warpedflavor}.
+Model-dependent implementations {are} presented elsewhere~\cite{Baldes:2016gaf,vonHarling:2016vhf,Bruggisser:2018mus,Bruggisser:2018mrt,Baldes:2018nel,Servant:2018xcs}.

 The aim of this letter is to stress the model-independent features of the physics of Yukawa variation.
-We will therefore present results using the following ansatz for the variation of the Yukawa related to the variation of the Higgs VEV itself:
+We will therefore present results using the following ansatz for the variation of the Yukawa related to the variation of the Higgs VEV itself (once the path is known in the $(\phi,\chi)$ plane, we can eliminate the flavon VEV via the relation $\chi(\phi)$):

 The mass of the fermion species is given by